 Let your agent be there

-Homeowners are not required to leave for the appraisal, but it may be for the best — that way you won’t be in any of the photos or getting in the way of any measurements.
+Homeowners are not required to leave for the appraisal, but it may be for the best — that way, you won’t be in any of the photos or getting in the way of any measurements.
 If you do stay in the house while the appraiser is there, that’s OK.

 But know that you could be making the appraiser’s job tougher.
 They’re doing focused work, so your being chatty can be a little distracting.
 However, it’s a good idea for your agent to be there for the onsite visit.
-He or she can answer questions about your house such as “Was this garage permitted?” and “Are the solar panels leased or owned?”
+He or she can answer questions about your house, such as “Was this garage permitted?” and “Are the solar panels leased or owned?”

-Provide appraiser with resources
+Provide the appraiser with resources

 While your home appraiser aims to be objective, they don’t know every little detail about your house, its history, or the surrounding area.